-Make this Pressure Cooker One Pot Spaghetti Dinner and have dinner on the table in less than 30 minutes.
+Make this Instant Pot Spaghetti and have dinner on the table in less than 30 minutes.

 If you don’t want to make your own sauce, I’ll tell you how in the notes section below.

 Make sure you also are preparing my delicious Air Fryer Garlic Bread Buns, so you can sop up all the delicious sauce.